VendaTech/chef-cookbook-ssl/README.md

 Workflow
 ========

-1) Use the `ssl_certificate` resource in a recipe, and run chef-client on the node.
+1) Use the `x509_certificate` resource in a recipe, and run chef-client on the node.
 The first converge of the resource does the following:

  * Creates a new key, with no passphrase.